Updated on: 30/07/2021

 Police community support officers also work alongside the police, and can also provide advice and guidance, alongside directions and other key information.

-The rules regarding the wearing of facemasks in other locations, including airports and public transport hubs, differ by nation.
+The rules regarding the wearing of facemasks in other locations, including airports, differ by nation.
 For further information, please visit the dedicated websites for England, Scotland, Wales or Northern Ireland.

-Great Britain and Northern Ireland have left the EU, and the transition period ended on 31 December 2020.
-We’re looking forward to welcoming you back and want to keep you updated that from 1 January 2021, there are new rules if you wish to visit us from abroad.
-For further details please check the official government website or see our visiting the UK after 1 January 2021 page.
+Great Britain and Northern Ireland have left the EU and there are new rules for EU, EEA and Swiss citizens who wish to visit us.
+Find out what you need to know about visiting the UK from the EU, EEA or Switzerland or check the official government website.
 There will also be new rules if you wish to work and study in Great Britain and Northern Ireland, as part of a new points-based immigration system for EU citizens.
 If you would like further information, please visit gov.uk to find out more.